Last updated: 11 May 2020

 The next quarter of VAT payments will be deferred, meaning businesses will not need to make VAT payments until the end of June 2020.
 Businesses will then have until the end of the 2020-21 tax year to settle any liabilities that have accumulated during the deferral period.

 The deferral applies automatically and businesses do not need to apply for it.
 VAT refunds and reclaims will be paid by the government as normal.
+You do still need to complete your VAT return on time.

 Update: HMRC have confirmed you need to cancel your Direct Debit or it will be collected as normal